 One of the easiest approaches for leveraging models is to generate key performance indicators (KPIs) for your stakeholders.
 This is particularly useful for reporting up to stakeholders who are not really interested in the details.
 KPIs are often metrics like progress, burndown rate or potential bottlenecks.

 Some modeling tools are already capable of generating KPIs that are useful for other stakeholders.
-In particular, software tools often feature metrics like code coverage, burndown rate, defect age and others right out of the box.
+In particular, software tools often feature metrics like code coverage, burndown rate, defect age, and others right out of the box.

 A far greater number of modeling tools, on the other hand, have no features of this kind, but do at least have scripting facilities that allow you to generate metrics.
 Of course, you need to know what you are looking for.
-There are third-party tools for this as well, including Jama Analyze.

 2. Produce Customized Views